10 Wineries with Fun Things to Do

 The Belmonte family recently expanded their winery to include a Tuscan courtyard marketplace featuring La Cucina deli and espresso bar, a Neapolitan style pizza salon with an outdoor wood-fired oven, a gelato and chocolate shop, a pasta store, a clothing boutique, and a gourmet grocery, all anchored by a large wine tasting bar.
 Matriarch and executive chef Maria Belmonte makes her own tomato sauces and pestos, to complement dishes including a generously stuffed prosciutto cotto and Jarlsberg panino, wood-fired garlic-lemon chicken drumsticks, white bean salad, and cheese or salumi boards decorated in olives, crostini, nuts and fruit.
-Guests sip and snack on the courtyard patio piazza, and sometimes, for special events, operas singers serenade from a second story balcony.
+Guests sip and snack on the courtyard patio piazza, and sometimes, for special events, opera singers serenade from a second story balcony.

 Details: 60 Shaw Ave., Kenwood.